 - Our best Netflix shows list has 61 picks for your next binge watch

-Some of us at Tom's Guide have multiple entries from this list of the best streaming devices, to see how they evolve over time.
-While Netflix and Hulu are ubiquitous, across all devices, many other apps are only available on Roku, Fire TV or Apple TV.
+Some of us at Tom's Guide own multiple entries from this list of the best streaming devices, to see how they evolve over time.
+While Netflix and Hulu are ubiquitous, across all devices, some other apps are only available on Roku, Fire TV or Apple TV.
 Oh, and if you want the Apple TV shows and services, but don't want the to pay the higher price for their streaming boxes, good news: the Apple TV app just rolled out to Vizio Smart TVs.

 Small touches keep the Roku Ultra 2020 on our list, such as its incrementally faster performance, and smoother streaming on Wi-Fi in larger houses (when it's not near the router).
 Using all of these devices often shows us the benefits of spending more on your streaming device, as the cheaper Fire TV devices control your whole home screen experience, while the Apple TV has no ads and more customization.
 Here's everything you need to know about the best streaming devices.

 What are the best streaming devices?